tiyd-python-2015-05/vectors-and-matrices/README.md

-# Matrix Math
+# Vector and Matrix Math

 ## Description

-Implement various matrix math functions using no math libraries.
+Implement various vector and matrix math functions using no math libraries.

 ## Objectives